R-Bot: An LLM-based Query Rewrite System: The Overview of

 We extract \QAs from website \QAs (e.g., Stack Overflow~\cite{stackoverflow}).
 Given the wide range of topics and variable quality of these website \QAs, we filter out high-quality \QAs related to query rewrite, by SQL selections (e.g., on question tags) and \llm filtering.

-Additionally, we construct efficient indexes to enhance the performance of \QA and rule specification retrieval.
+Besides, we construct efficient indexes to enhance the performance of \QA and rule specification retrieval.
 We will discuss the detailed techniques in Section~\ref{sec:evidence-prepare}.

 \hi{Online LLM-Guided Query Rewrite.} Given an online SQL query, this stage retrieves pertinent \QAs and rule specifications, leverages them to rewrite the query, and offers reflections that not only complete the rewrite process but facilitate its further refinement.
+While \llm may have encountered data resembling rewrite evidences during pre-training, their sparse density often leads to hallucination in query rewrite.
+To address this, we guide \llm rewrite using the pertinent rewrite evidences prepared in a concise format.